FirstFlush/streetlight-api/README.md

 - **Logging**: Pino

-This is the scraping backbone of a larger ecosystem.
-The goal is not just to build tech, but to help people — fast, clean, and at scale.

 ### Part of the Street Ninja Ecosystem

 - 🧠 [Street Ninja SMS App](https://github.com/FirstFlush/street_ninja) — SMS app for finding essential resources by text message